emdete/tabulae/README.md

 - refactor code

-- remove as much external libraies as possible
+- remove as much external libraries as possible

 - allow multiple moving positions (to see friends) via api